Khao Phing Kan: Ko Ta Pu

-In the James Bond film The Man with the Golden Gun, Francisco Scaramanga describes Ko Ta Pu as a "mushroom-shaped rock", which houses two large solar panels that come up on top of Ko Ta Pu and lock on to the Sun.

-Ko Ta Pu is also featured in another James Bond film (Tomorrow Never Dies, identified as in Vietnam) and in the Italian film Quo Vado? (identified as in the Philippines).
+Ko Ta Pu gained prominence in popular culture through its depiction in the James Bond film, The Man with the Golden Gun, where it was described as a 'mushroom-shaped rock' housing solar panels by Francisco Scaramanga.
+It also appeared in another James Bond movie, Tomorrow Never Dies (identified as being in Vietnam), and in the Italian film Quo Vado? (identified as in the Philippines).